manymoments/manymoments.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

         cmd = command-queue.dequeue()
         send <cmd> to leader
         pending = cmd
-    on <response> where response maches pending
+    on <response> where response matches pending
         response-queue.enqueue(response)
         pending = empty
     on <view change> from Backup